 Regular Decision and Transfer applicants can register to attend either the January or February on-campus portfolio review day (registering by January 1) and submit their portfolio to SlideRoom prior to their scheduled review January 15.

 Architecture Portfolio FAQ

-Submit your architecture portfolio online through Carnegie Mellon’s SlideRoom portal.
+Submit your architecture portfolio online through the School of Architecture’s SlideRoom portal.
 You must first register/create an account in SlideRoom in order to begin uploading images for your portfolio.
 In order to submit your portfolio to SlideRoom, you must first submit your Common Application to Carnegie Mellon.